Tutorial: Debug your first Kotlin application

 Set breakpoints

-To examine how the program operates at runtime, we need to suspend its execution before the suspected piece of code.
+To investigate the bug, we need to pause the program when it reaches the piece of code that is producing a wrong result.
 This is done by setting breakpoints.
 Breakpoints indicate the lines of code where the program will be suspended for you to examine its state.

-• Click the gutter at the line where the findAverage function is called.
+Click the gutter at the line where the

 Run the program in debug mode